 For those who prefer it a bit greener, the downtown botanical garden offers a relaxing environment of 20 hectares.
 A great sight in Brisbane.
 You can also walk along the river and observe interesting animals, such as the Australian water dragons (large and beautiful lizards).
 There is also the QUT University Campus (open to all) and the Queensland Parliament, which is open for free that can be visited throughout the year from Monday to Friday.
 Roma Street Parkland covers an area of 16 hectares and is a 10-minute walk from the city center.
 It is a popular destination for lush vegetation, picnic areas with a free barbecue and many playgrounds.
 There you can also observe the most different types of birds.

 Of course, you should not leave Brisbane without meeting kangaroos and koalas!
 Brisbane’s Lone Pine Sanctuary is the world’s largest koala reserve and one of the most famous attractions.
 There you can even cuddle with koalas and feed kangaroos.
-You can go there by bus or ferry.
+You can get there by bus from the city center. take the 430 bus from Queen Street Station or the 445 bus from Adelaide Street.
+You can also get there by boat by joining a river cruise.
+Mirimar Cruises will let you enjoy a scenic river cruise before heading to the wildlife park for an amazing day out.

 From this side of the Shore you up to Kangaroo Point to see and the view over the cliff.
 Enjoy, which climbers use.
 At the end of the pier you can watch the incredible steel structure of the Story Bridge and even climb if you don’t suffer from vertigo.

 The lookout point at Mount Coot-tha with views of the city and all suburbs offers to the visitors in the evening twilight with a breathtaking Panorama.
+Its highest point is 300m high and the walk will take you barely 30 minutes.
 At night, you have a brilliant view of the stars in the sky.
 The top is a Café and a Restaurant.
 During the day you can wander around the grounds.
 A little further down you can through the lush Botanical gardens of Mount Coot-tha for a stroll, and the Sir Thomas Brisbane Planetarium visit.
 You’ll see many great sights of Brisbane.

 The climate in Brisbane on the Australian East coast is subtropical.
 With other words: the summers are long, hot and humid and the winters are short, but cool.
 Keep in mind that the seasons are opposite because Australia is in the Southern Hemisphere.
 You can visit Brisbane all year!
 If you suffer from heat or cold, visit Brisbane in spring (September, October, November) and autumn (March, April, may).
 The temperatures are mild and perfect for Outdoor activities.
 The nights are not too hot and you can sleep well.